 Is there a message you’d like to convey to the world of expats?

 Expatriation is a great adventure: it gives you a unique opportunity to widen your world and know other cultures.
 If you are thinking of taking the leap, just do it!

 When expatriating, what do most people ignore or don’t think of, but should?

 Expatriation is made of ups and downs.
-After a first phase of honeymoon, you will face struggles which are part of the adaptation process.
-Don't worry and keep in mind that you will shortly overcome them to truly enjoy your experience.
+After the first phase of honeymoon, you will face struggles that are part of the adaptation process.
+Don’t worry and keep in mind that you will shortly overcome them to truly enjoy your experience.